How Much Does It Cost to Study Medicine in the UK?

 While studying medicine is undoubtedly demanding, some students may choose to undertake part-time work to supplement their income and gain valuable work experience.
 The UK allows international students to work up to 20 hours per week during term time and full-time during holidays.
 However, it is essential to strike a balance between work and study to ensure academic success remains the top priority.

-Related Article: How to Apply to Study in the UK
+Related Article: How Can I Study Medicine in the UK?

 Conclusion